 - North arrow;

 - Street names;

 - Submittal date;

 - Date of each revision, change or plan re-issue;

 - Name, address and phone number of owner;

-- Name, address, office telephone number, state (where registration is valid) and license numbers of the project architect and other consultants;
+- Name, address, office telephone number, state (where registration is valid)

+- License numbers of the project architect and other consultants;

 - Sheet number and description.

-- 2. Cover Sheet with Site or Vicinity Map
+Cover Sheet with Site or Vicinity Map

-- 3. Site and Floor Plan (1/8" scale).
-This Plan to include:
+3. Site and Floor Plan (1/8 " scale).
+This plan to include:

-- Adjacent lot numbers;

-- All proposed and existing architectural and landscape improvements twenty-five feet (25') into adjacent lots, or common areas;

-- Approved pad elevations;

-- Slab elevations;

-- Dimensioned building, roof overhang line, and pool set-back lines from lot lines;

-- Easements on the lot;

-- All service yards, trash areas, pool, gates, air conditioning, irrigation and other equipment;

-- Utility service locations from the lot and residential meter locations;

-- Hardscape material and color designations;

-- Rooms designated by name and dimensions;

-- Retaining or freestanding garden walls, garden gates and their finishes (note garden wall elevations);

-- Square footage for enclosed air conditioned space;

-- Garage and mechanical room square footage;

-- Covered patio area;

-- Location and description of all control and expansion joints on exterior hardscape.
+- 1. Adjacent lot numbers; - 2.
+All proposed and existing architectural and landscape improvements twenty-five feet (25') into adjacent lots, or common areas; - 3.
+Approved pad elevations; - 4.
+Slab elevations; - 5.
+Dimensioned building, roof overhang line, and pool set-back lines from lot lines; - 6.
+Easements on the lot: - 7.
+All service yards, trash areas, pool, gates, air conditioning, irrigation and other equipment; - 8.
+Utility service locations from the lot and residential meter locations; - 9.
+Hardscape material and color designations; - 10.
+Rooms designated by name and dimensions; - 11.
+Retaining or freestanding garden walls, garden gates and their finishes (note garden wall elevations); - 12.
+Square footage for enclosed air-conditioned space; - 13.
+Garage and mechanical room square footage; - 14.
+Covered patio area; - 15.
+Location and description of all control and expansion joints on exterior hardscape.

-- 4. Grading and Drainage Plan (1/8" scale).
-This Plan to show:
+4. Grading and Drainage Plan (1/8" scale).
+This plan to show:

 - All existing grade contours on the lot, common area and streets, within twenty-five feet (25') of lot, with dashed lines and all proposed grades on lot with solid lines, both at two foot (2') contour intervals.
-Show top and toe of slope line locations and changes in slopes

-(with elevations);
+Show top and toe of slope line locations and changes in slopes (with elevations); - Location of all roof drains, area drains and dry wells and connections to underground drainage system including dry wells where required; - Means of achieving positive drainage away from all structures with flow arrows to lot line; spot elevations on drain inlets and outlets, top of wall elevations, hardscape elevations; - Location, typical details, and specifications of drainage facilities, including drainage inlet and outlet structures, dry wells and area drains.